IDH1/IDH2 Mutation Analysis by Pyrosequencing, Paraffin

 Additional Tests Lists test(s) that are always performed, at an additional charge, with the initial test(s)

 |Test ID||Reporting Name||Available Separately||Always Performed|

 Testing Algorithm Delineates situation(s) when tests are added to the initial order.
 This includes reflex and additional tests.

-This test is performed in conjunction with 60254 Anatomic Pathology Special Studies Review.
+This test is performed in conjunction with 60254 AP Special Studies Review and 70011 Slide Review.
 Additional testing may be performed after review by pathologist.
-Upon approval from the requesting clinician, 60254 Anatomic Pathology Special Studies Review could be changed to 5439 Surgical Pathology Consultation if they determine this is more appropriate.
+Upon approval from the requesting clinician, 60254 AP Special Studies Review could be changed to 70012 Pathology Consultation if they determine this is more appropriate.

 Polymerase Chain Reaction (PCR) and Pyrosequencing

 (PCR is utilized pursuant to a license agreement with Roche Molecular Systems, Inc.)

 Reporting Name A shorter/abbreviated version of the Published Name for a test; an abbreviated test name